WHO WE ARE

 Camp never stands still.
 Each year feedback from both staff and children is taken very seriously and forms the basis of ideas and considerations at two planning weekends, one after the summer and one prior to the next one.
 Duties for the children were phased out.
-With the exception, of course, of running the tuck shop, which is always popular.
 The most fun part of these weekends is the devising of new games and activities.
 These now include the witches-and-wizards-themed Golden Key; the Rainbow Run relay race; and even versions of popular TV shows such as Deal Or No Deal, Who Wants To Be A (Sweet) Millionaire and CSI: Camp Scene Investigation.
 Our talent show Camp’s Got Talent is even introduced by Dermot O’Leary himself.
-Additionally, a theme is now selected that provides a renewed freshness to each year - such as planets, countries, animals and pirates; 2019 is set to be based around magical fictional characters.
+Additionally, a theme is now selected that provides a renewed freshness to each year - such as planets, countries, animals and pirates.

 Meanwhile the latest big change in 2018 when - following further cuts - Kirklees council was no longer able to provide the grant that funded the Camp.
 The volunteers were unanimous, however, in insisting that it had to carry on.
 Jane and Duncan therefore spearheaded the turning of Camp into an independent charity open to children across West Yorkshire and beyond, with the volunteer staff fundraising throughout the year in order to support its continued operation.
 Those staff - from an extraordinarily wide variety of backgrounds: army medics, teachers, cancer specialists, social workers, students, all choosing to work more during their time off - have thrown themselves into it with such enthusiasm that more assisted places have been made available than ever.
 As Camp enters its sixth decade, this promises a brighter future even than its already sunlit past.